 Stepabroad is a proud partner of the Government of Canada.
-We provide assistance to young Canadians looking to work and travel abroad.
-Moving to the UK requires a lot of planning.
+We provide assistance to Canadians aged 18 to 30 looking to work and travel in the UK on a working holiday.
+Moving abroad requires a lot of planning.
 Getting the correct documents for the visa application, opening a UK bank account, figuring out how to pay UK taxes, finding a place to live – these are all things that our team of experts will explain to you in our personalized support.
 We get you well-prepared to successfully land on your feet in the UK.

 Fill in the form below and our team will be happy to respond to your inquiry within one business day.